 At first all I could do was hang on.
 I was sure it was impossible.
 “Come on,” he said.
 “You’ve got this.
 That’s right.
 Use your legs.”
 What seemed impossible began to change as my focus shifted away from myself and to him.
 I wanted to do it for him.

 That was the secret to making my way up that day, pushing through to finding strength I didn’t know I had.
 It didn’t just come to me.
 I had to trust.
 That was what the climb was really about.

 Whether I’m talking about a tennis match, or climbing a wall, or walking in faith, a climb is a climb.
-He was still telling me I was strong enough when I didn’t think I am.
+He was still telling me I was strong enough when I didn’t think I was.